 Member pledges, through the operating budget, fund two core Outreach efforts: Our Church's Wider Mission (OCWM) Fund of the Vermont UCC Conference, and the Joint Urban Ministry Project (JUMP).
-We also donate to Our Church's Wider Mission, of which the UCC allocates 70% to Vermont congregations and 30% to national efforts.
-We donated monetary support to JUMP along with office space, parking, and member volunteers.
+We donated \$10,500 to OCWM, of which the UCC allocates 70% to Vermont congregations and 30% to national efforts.
+We donated \$8,000 to JUMP along with office space, parking, and member volunteers.
 Beyond these two efforts, the operating budget supports some staff travel and supplies related to Outreach work.
 Outside of the budget, church members support Outreach work with donations of time, talents, and funds.